-I will generally promote the sign up for throughout the university, while also placing emphasis and time on circulating it withing as many minority and representative groups as possible.
+We are still generally promote the sign up for throughout the university, while also placing emphasis and time on circulating it withing as many minority and representative groups as possible.
+I cannot think of any more avenues to pursue to initiative signups- if any students reading this document would like to be involved, or feel it is integral I get this committee up and running as soon as possible, please email me.